nailec1911/special_tictactoe/README.md

 i = 0
 while (s := 3) and (the whole condition) and (i := i + 1): pass
 ```
-So yes, this is a code without no statement.
+So yes, this is a code without statement.
 Declaring a variable on a previous line as above (with a while) also allow to do a loop for the input, so this is what I made in the oneline_bis version.
 Exactly the same thing, but with a loop to ask for input.